peterpie123/classroom/README.md

 ## Getting started
 This part of the readme is to get you set up with [git], the namesake of this website and the primary way of tracking changes to source code _and_ how you use this class.

 Learning git is an absolutely essential skill for any programmer.
 If you like, you can take a break from this exhausting block of text and look around GitHub for some cool projects (all built with git, of course).
-To use this class, you **need** to get set up with git, which  is outlined at the [git wiki page].
+To use this class, you **need** to get set up with git, which  is outlined at the [git introductory wiki page].

 ## Java
 ### The complicated introduction